SITES Rating System

 SITES-certified landscapes help reduce water demand, filter and reduce stormwater runoff, provide wildlife habitat, reduce energy consumption, improve air quality, improve human health and increase outdoor recreation opportunities.

 SITES certification is based on a point system: the number of points that a project earns determines the certification level it receives.
 The SITES certification process allows projects to benchmark against performance criteria.
-The process is performed through SITES Online, which is a simplified tool designed to collect documentation and track projects from start to finish.
+The process is performed through SITES Online, which is a simplified tool designed to register a project, provide worksheets to aid in project documentation and track projects from start to finish.

 |SITES Certified||70-84 points earned|